 So should you try intermittent fasting?
 While some sports nutritionists and running coaches advise their clients against it, others, like Hadfield, sees no harm in experimenting to see if it works for you.
 Hadfield stresses the fact that we’re all different and that what works for one athlete may be disastrous for another.
-She adds that any change in regimen should always be approached with care.
+She adds that any change in the regimen should always be approached with care.

-Should you therefore wish to experiment with this kind of fueling regimen, Hadfield recommends keeping the following in mind:
+Should you, therefore, wish to experiment with this kind of fueling regimen, Hadfield recommends keeping the following in mind:

-- Pregnant women or those with hypoglycemia, diabetes, a high-stress life or hormonal imbalances should avoid intermittent fasting.
+- Pregnant women or those with hypoglycemia, diabetes, a high-stress life, or hormonal imbalances should avoid intermittent fasting.

 - Something that works well for the general public might not necessarily work for the running fraternity.
 As runners, our fueling needs and the demands that we place on our bodies are much higher than that of sedentary folk.